eliyacobov1/vision2text-traffic/README.md

 - **Contrastive head** – projects averaged image tokens and the text `[CLS]` into a shared embedding space.
 An InfoNCE loss aligns matching image-text pairs and separates mismatched pairs, enabling retrieval.

 ## Data and Training
 Training expects a CSV file with `image_url`, `text`, and `label` columns (see `sample_data/dataset.csv`).
 Images download on demand and cache locally.
-A YAML config file sets hyperparameters, augmentation, and whether the contrastive head is active.
-Checkpoints go to `checkpoints/` and TensorBoard logs to `runs/`.
+A YAML config file defines hyperparameters, augmentation, and whether the contrastive head is active.
+Checkpoints are written to `checkpoints/` and TensorBoard logs to `runs/`.

-## Usage
+## Quick Start
 ### Setup
 Install dependencies and run tests: